 Tell a Story When You Respond

-You should view virtually every interview question as an opportunity to provide concrete evidence that you have applied critical skills to real world situations, even if the query is not posed as an anecdotal question.
+You should view virtually every interview question as an opportunity to provide concrete evidence that you have experience applying critical skills to real world situations.
+Answering with a story is an excellent way to respond to interview questions like these.
+Here’s what you need to know about answering a question with a story:

 Telling compelling stories is typically the best approach to convince employers that you possess the right strengths to get the job done.
 Sharing a concrete example of what you accomplished shows the employer what you could do for the organization if you were to be hired.

 Start by analyzing the requirements for the job, and make a list of your assets that correspond to those requirements.
-Then reflect on your work, internship, academic and volunteer experiences and identify scenarios when you have tapped each strength or skill the employer is seeking.
+Then reflect on your work, internship, academic, and volunteer experiences and identify scenarios when you have tapped each strength or skill the employer is seeking.
+This is crucial information you’ll need to formulate your answers.

 Construct stories featuring each key asset.
-Describe situations, actions that you took and positive outcomes which you helped generate.
+Describe situations and actions that you took, as well as positive outcomes which you helped generate.
+Then practice telling each story out loud.
+Find a friend or colleague and have him or her listen to your stories.

-For example, you might provide an answer like this to the question "Describe a time when you went beyond what was required to get the job done?"
+For example, you might be asked, "Describe a time when you went beyond what was required to get the job done?"
+Here’s one way to answer this question: